SameerDadoo/CS193HW1/README.md

 Try different things out by typing out commands in terminal.
 It is okay to mess up.
 Simply run `./clean.sh` to revert any changes.
 The best way to learn is to experiment!

-If you need extra help, ask a TA, ask on Piazza, or Google around.  **DO NOT COPY DIRECTLY FROM ANOTHER STUDENT**
+If you need extra help, ask a TA, ask on Ed Discussion, or Google around. **DO NOT COPY FROM ANOTHER STUDENT**